 When you create a Volunteer Signup page, you will be taken to the Volunteer Settings > Basics page.

 When people are taking action on your site, you can give them the option to express interest in volunteering.
 Those people will be directed to the site’s primary volunteer page to provide more info.

 By default, the first volunteer signup page you create will be your site’s primary volunteer page.
 At the top of the Volunteer Settings > Basics page is a statement that allows you to change this designation if you choose.

 Designating a point person for new volunteers

 A point person is someone with control panel access who is responsible for managing relationships with people in your nation.
-You can assign a point person for all new volunteer signups by selecting them from the drop down menu below "Assign new volunteers to" under Volunteer Settings > Settings.
+You can assign a point person for all new volunteer signups by selecting them from the dropdown menu below "Assign new volunteers to" under Volunteer Settings > Basics.
 This will take effect only for volunteers who do not already have a point person.

 Gathering volunteer information

 To complete a volunteer form, a person will need to provide their first name, last name, and email address.
 They will also be asked to provide an optional mobile phone number.
-You can decide whether to include and require to additional fields: phone number and address.
+You can decide whether to include or require additional fields like address.

 You can choose whether to tag all new volunteers with a tag.
 Later, you’ll be able to choose a tag for specific volunteer roles.
-While it is not necessary to tag all volunteers with the tag "volunteer," if you have more than one volunteer page, you may want to tag people to indicate which page the signup came from.
+If you have more than one volunteer page, you may want to tag people to indicate which page the signup came from.

 You can also tag all people who signup in a specific time frame with a tag like “March 2013 volunteer signup,” though with that example you’ll need to update the settings at the beginning of April so that new volunteers aren’t tagged incorrectly.